 37. Before commencing an investigation under this Act, the Commission shall give notice of the intended investigation to the administrative head of the State organ, public office or organization to which the investigation relates.

 Hearings of Commission.

-38. The hearings of the Commission during an inquiry shall not be open to the public.
+38. The hearings of the Commission during an inquiry shall be open to the public, except where the Commission otherwise decides.

 Persons likely to be prejudiced or affected to be heard.